Jesuits: Paraguay

-To the contrary the detractors say that 'the Jesuits took away the Indians' freedom, forced them to radically change their lifestyle, physically abused them, and subjected them to disease."
+Detractors say that "the Jesuits took away the Indians' freedom, forced them to radically change their lifestyle, physically abused them, and subjected them to disease."
 Moreover, the missions were inefficient and their economic success "depended on subsidies from the Jesuit order, special protection and privileges from the Crown, and the lack of competition" The Jesuits are portrayed as "exploiters" who "sought to create a kingdom independent of the Spanish and Portuguese Crowns."

 The Comunero Revolt (1721 to 1735) was a serious protest by Spanish and mestizo Paraguayans against the Jesuit missions.
 The residents of Paraguay violently protested the pro-Jesuit government of Paraguay, Jesuit control of Guaraní labor, and what they regarded as unfair competition for the market for products such as yerba mate.
 Although the revolt ultimately failed and the missions remained intact, the Jesuits were expelled from institutions they had created in Asunción.
 In 1756, the Guaraní protested the relocation of seven missions, fighting (and losing) a brief war with both the Spanish and Portuguese.
 The Jesuits were accused of inciting the Guaraní to rebel.
 In 1767, Charles III of Spain (1759–88) expelled the Jesuits from the Americas.
 The expulsion was part of an effort in the Bourbon Reforms to assert more Spanish control over its American colonies.
 In total, 78 Jesuits departed from the missions leaving behind 89,000 Guaraní in 30 missions.

+Philippines

+The Jesuits were among the original five Catholic religious orders, alongside the Augustinians, Franciscans, Dominicans and Augustinian Recollects, who evangelized the Philippines in support of Spanish colonization.
+The Jesuits worked particularly hard in converting the Muslims of Mindanao and Luzon from Islam to Christianity, in which case, they were successful among the cities of Zamboanga and Manila.
+Zamboanga in particular was run like the Jesuit reductions in Paraguay and housed a large population of Peruvian and Latin American immigrants whereas Manila eventually became the capital of the Spanish colony.
+In addition to missionary work, the Jesuits compiled artifacts and chronicled the precolonial history and culture of the Philippines.
+Jesuit chronicler Pedro Chirino chronicled the history of the Kedatuan of Madja-as in Panay and its war against Rajah Makatunao of Sarawak as well as the histories of other Visayan kingdoms.
+Meanwhile, another Jesuit, Francisco Combés, chronicled the history of the Venice of the Visayas, the Kedatuan of Dapitan, its temporary conquest by the Sultanate of Ternate, its re-establishment in Mindanao and its alliance against the Sultanates of Ternate and Lanao as vassals under Christian Spain.

+The Jesuits also established the first missions in Hindu-dominated Butuan, to convert it to Christianity.
+The Jesuits also founded many towns, farms, haciendas, educational institutes, libraries, and an observatory in the Philippines.
+The Jesuits were instrumental in the sciences of medicine, botany, zoology, astronomy and seismology.
+They trained the Philippines' second saint, Pedro Calungsod, who was martyred in Guam alongside the Jesuit priest Diego Luis de San Vitores.